Overnight Trips from Las Vegas

 The Grand Canyon north rim is a longer journey but the road trip could be combined with visits to other places on this list.
 If you’d prefer an organized tour from Las Vegas or another city, check these offerings below from Get Your Guide.

 • Bryce Canyon National Park is an otherworldly landscape that is perfect for a weekend trip or longer.
 It’s about 4 hours from Las Vegas by car and one of the best driving trips from Las Vegas.
 Don’t feel like driving?
 You can also visit Bryce Canyon and Zion on a guided tour from Las Vegas.
 You can camp at the campground inside the national park or stay in a hotel or motel just outside the entrance in the little village of Bryce.
 Be sure to catch the sunset views from the overlooks in the park.
 They are stunning!
+If you plan to visit more than one National Park it’s a great idea to purchase an America the Beautiful annual pass.
+You can buy it here!

 • Flagstaff, Arizona is a small city in the high desert with a special charm.
 It is one of the best cities to visit near Las Vegas.
 You can even do a guided tour of the Grand Canyon from your lodgings in Flagstaff.
 Flagstaff could make a great destination when the weather is hot in Vegas as it is the high desert and thus enjoys cooler temperatures.
 This charming town also makes a great home base for exploring nearby National and State Parks.
 Explore Coconino National Forest or Walnut Canyon National Monument.
 Several tours and adventures leave from here including a tour of Monument Valley and this Colorado River rafting trip.